cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 We will add new watch on namespaces to check for global or local annotations and maintain internal sets for the same.
 Once we have the list, we will trigger a full sync operation to update the export based on the provided annotation.

 #### Export Filtering
-If the scoped export mode is enabled, only the CiliumIdentities and CiliumEndpoints under global namespaces will be exported to the remote clusters.
+If the namespace based export mode is enabled, only the CiliumIdentities and CiliumEndpoints under global namespaces will be exported to the remote clusters.

 #### ServiceExport controller
 Provide warning message when a ServiceExport is triggered for a service residing in local namespace